API Objects

 position: string;

-You can learn how to work with this object in the corresponding section.
+You can learn how to work with this object in the relevant section.

 For most requests, in case of an error, a response will be sent in the following format: